Healthy Homes Assessment Raureka

 Home Assessments Raureka for Rental Properties

-• Does the ceiling insulation require replacement or topping?
+• Is the ceiling insulation in require of topping up? need replenishment or replacement?

-• Does the home have sufficient ventilation including extractor fans?
+• Does the house have enough air circulation, including extractor fans?

 home assessments for rental properties